myanees284/Chatbot-using-watson/README.md

   2.1) Calls the http api(provided by influx db) to query the databse and return the results in JSON.
   2.2) Format the results in required format

-3) IBM WATSON to create chat dialogues as below:
+3) IBM WATSON to create chat dialogues as below:<br />

-  3.1) user says: Hello or hi or hey
+  3.1) user says: Hello or hi or hey<br />
   3.2) Bot responds: Good Day.
-How can I help you?
+How can I help you?<br />
-  3.3) user response time: get me the response time or some statement containing "response time" as key word 3.4) Bot responds: a menu option to select 1 application from the list 3.5) User response: selects 1 application
+  3.3) user response time: get me the response time or some statement containing "response time" as key word<br />
+  3.4) Bot responds: a menu option to select 1 application from the list<br />
+  3.5) User response: selects 1 application<br />
-  3.6) Bot response: Here is the latest time details
+  3.6) Bot response: Here is the latest time details<br />
-        a) transaction name1 : response time
+        a) transaction name1 : response time<br />
-        b) transaction name2 : response time
+        b) transaction name2 : response time<br />
-        c) transaction name3 : response time
+        c) transaction name3 : response time<br />
-        d) transaction name4 : response time
+        d) transaction name4 : response time<br />
-        Is there anything I can help you with?
+        Is there anything I can help you with?<br />
-  3.7) User response: Yes/No (if YES - bot responds with menu options/ if NO - Bot says: Good Bye)
+  3.7) User response: Yes/No (if YES - bot responds with menu options/ if NO - Bot says: Good Bye)<br />

 In the above dialogue, the response time details are fetched by calling the bluemix function and response times are displayed.